brockbreacher/Accept-Bot/README.md

 Important: The bot's role must be positioned above any role it attempts to assign automatically.

 ### Command:
-`/accept-role` [@role]: Sets the role assigned to a user automatically after they accept the rules.
+`/accept-role` [primary-role:@role] <additional-role-1:@role1 (goes up to 5)>: Sets the role(s) assigned to a user automatically after they accept the rules.
 (User running command must have Manage Server permissions and bot's role MUST be above the role being assigned!)

 ###### Created By brockbreacher